Code-Institute-Submissions/Milestone_4_cookbook/README.md

 <li> <a href ="https://www.python.org/">Python</a></li> Python is used for the back-code to fullfil the 'GET' and 'POST' requests and import.</li>
 <li> <a href = "https://git-scm.com/">Git</a></li> Git was used to push the files to the local repository.</li>
 <li><a href="https://www.heroku.com/">Heroku</a><li>Heroku is use to deploy sites using Python.</li>
-<li><a href ="https://www.mongodb.com/">MongoDB</a></li>MongoDB is the database whereby recipes are inserted using the import.py script into the respective collection once a database is set up.</li>
+<li><a href ="https://www.mongodb.com/">MongoDB</a></li>MongoDB is a nonSQL based database whereby recipes are inserted using the import.py script into the respective collection once a database is set up.</li>
 </ul>

 ## Framework